kennguyen0303/SOEN343_delivery-1-/README.md

 --------------------------------------

-A snapshot from the User Interface
+A snapshot from the User Interface!

 <img src="Snapshot.PNG"/>